THE PALESTINE-ISRAEL CONFLICT:

 Buy on Amazon

-BACK COVER: The Palestine-israel conflict is the most notorious conflict of the twentieth, and now
+BACK COVER: The Palestine-Israel conflict is the subject of more

 STRAIGHT POWER CONCEPTS IN THE MIDDLE EAST: